 Because web design is largely a creative pursuit, you'll need more than a degree from a web design school to impress employers.
 For most web design positions, you'll need an online and offline portfolio to show to your prospective employers.
 Sample websites you've designed or projects you've done would go in there to show you've got the required skills.
 You'll also need a portfolio to show clients if you decide to go into business for yourself.

 Your tasks as a web designer will be varied.
 In one day, you might find yourself meeting with the owner of a growers supplies firm to discuss his website, writing code for another client, testing and updating a completed website from another project, and putting together initial sketches for a fourth project.
-In some cases you may even have to find web hosts in Toronto because your existing one can't meet your company's needs.
-If you want to start out on your own, you need to find a "niche" that makes you stand out, like Full Contact Marketing, who specializes in Dental Clinics.
+In some cases you may even have to find a new web host because your existing one can't meet your company's needs.
+If you want to start out on your own, you need to find a "niche" that makes you stand out.
 You'll need to have both people skills and computer skills if you're independent, as well as the ability to multi-task and absorb new information about people's businesses that might help you design their websites.